If another's negligence has injured you, it should be simple to recover all the costs of your medical treatment, lost wages, and pain & suffering.

 Do I need an NC Personal Injury Attorney to file litigation?

-Usually, the better option when a settlement offer is not enough to pay your accident-related bills is to file personal injury litigation in the county court where the accident occurred.
+Usually, the better option when a settlement offer is insufficient to cover your accident-related bills is to file a personal injury lawsuit in the county court where the accident occurred.

-Filing litigation forces the insurance company to add the potential cost of litigation to your claim, which can increase the claim's value.
+Filing a lawsuit forces the insurance company to include the potential cost of litigation in your claim, which can increase the claim's value.

-No, you can file a case independently, but you must keep up with dates and provide the requested information to the court and opposing counsel, or your case could be dismissed.
+While you can file a case independently, you must keep track of deadlines and provide the requested information to the court and opposing counsel, or your case could be dismissed.

-To start your personal injury litigation case, you must file a complaint, civil summons, and discovery in the District or Superior Civil court in the county of the accident before the NC Statute of Limitations runs out.
+To start your personal injury litigation case, you must file a complaint, civil summons, and discovery with the District or Superior Civil Court in the county where the accident occurred before the NC Statute of Limitations runs out.

-If you hire an NC Personal Injury Lawyer, they can help you with litigation and prelitigation.
+If you hire an NC Personal Injury Lawyer, they can help you with both litigation and pre-litigation matters.
 As mentioned above, some adjusters will offer more money if faced with more evidence during settlement negotiations.

 A personal injury attorney can help you gather this evidence and present it to the adjuster.

-If the adjuster refuses to offer more money for settlement, an attorney can discuss whether filing for litigation is the best option for recovery in your case.
+If the adjuster refuses to offer more money for settlement, an attorney can discuss whether filing a lawsuit is the best option for recovery in your case.